genedan/cl-practitioners-guide/chapter_3/package_management.rst

 wishes to store their data on premises.

 Workflow
 --------

 .. image:: ../git_workflow.png

-The above figure depicts an example workflow on how an organization may choose to maintain a reserving package or application that it has version controlled as a git repository.
+The above figure depicts an example workflow on how an organization may choose to maintain a reserving package or application that is version controlled as a git repository.
 This workflow is divided into four main environments described as follows:

-* **Hosting Environment:** A server with an installation of a version control hosting provider (in this case, GitHub)
+* **Hosting Environment:** A server with an installation of a version control hosting provider (in this case, GitHub).
-* **Development Environment:** The collection of employees and their machines who are responsible for contributing to the repository
+* **Development Environment:** The collection of employees or team members and their machines who are responsible for contributing to the repository.
-* **Production Environment:** A server running the deployed application that users interact with
+* **Production Environment:** A server running the deployed application that users interact with.
-* **Testing Environment:** A server that aims to closely replicate the production environment, used to test the application before deployment
+* **Testing Environment:** A server that aims to closely replicate the production environment, used to test the application before deployment.

-These environments each have their own copy (or copies, in the case of the development environment) so that they can serve their purpose without interference from changes occurring in the other environments.
+These environments each have their own copy (or copies) so that they can serve their purpose without interference from changes occurring in the other environments.
 For example, one would not want to make experimental code changes to the production server because that may lead to users experiencing bugs during important tasks.
 Furthermore, one would not want the contributors to query data directly from the production